opsrijan/exam-portal/README.md

 ### 3. Configure the Database
 Start Apache and MySQL using XAMPP or your preferred stack.

-Open phpMyAdmin and import the provided exam_portal.sql file.
+Open phpMyAdmin and import the provided examportal.sql file.

 Update database credentials in includes/db_connect.php if necessary:
 // includes/db_connect.php